rawitat/gtypist_lessons/programming_quotes.typ

  :doesn't take it away from you.
 I'm happy to share what I can, because I'm in it :for the love of programming.

+*:G6_2
+I:John Maeda
+S:There is a construct in computer programming called 'the infinite loop' which :enables a computer to do what no other physical machine can do - to operate in :perpetuity without tiring.
+In the same way it doesn't know exhaustion, it doesn't :know when it's wrong and it can keep doing the wrong thing over and over without :tiring.

+*:G6_3
+I:Ryan Bethencourt
+S:I imagine a day, some time in the not too distant future when children and :teenagers will be able to create their own genetically engineered machines, :cure the diseases of the old and find new ways to build and extend capabilities :of humanity, moving from programming software to programming the physical world, :through biology.

+*:G6_4
+I:Mark Cuban
+S:I personally think there's going to be a greater demand in 10 years for liberal arts :majors than there were for programming majors and maybe even engineering, because :when the data is all being spit out for you, options are being spit out for you, :you need a different perspective in order to have a different view of the data.

+*:G6_5
+I:Niklaus Wirth
+S:Many people tend to look at programming styles and languages like religions:
+ :if you belong to one, you cannot belong to others.
+But this analogy is :another fallacy.

+*:G6_6
+I:Ellen Ullman
+S:Computer programming has always been a self-taught, maverick occupation.

+*:G6_7
+I:Nicholas Negroponte
+S:Giving the kids a programming environment of any sort, whether it's a tool like :Squeak or Scratch or Logo to write programs in a childish way - and I mean that :in the most generous sense of the word, that is, playing with and building :things - is one of the best ways to learn.

+*:G6_8
+I:Niklaus Wirth
+S:Prorgamming is usually taught by examples.

+*:G6_9
+I:Niklaus Wirth
+S:Our ultimate goal is Extensible Programming (EP).
+By this, we mean the :construction of hierarchies of modules, each module adding new functionality :to the system.

+*:G6_10
+I:Marc Andreessen
+S:An awful lot of successful technology companies ended up being in a slightly :different market than they started out.
+Microsoft started with programming tools, :but came out with an operating system.
+Oracle started doing contracts for the CIA.
+ :AOL started out as an online video gaming network.

+*:G6_11
+I:Alan J. Perlis
+S:In English every word can be verbed.
+Would that it were so in our programming :language.

+*:G6_12
+I:William Mougayar
+S:Study how to write smart contracts, which is the basic unit of programming :a blockchain for business purposes.
+It is the equivalent of being taught HTML :and Java during the early Internet days.
+And master how to create assets or :tokenize existing ones on a blockchain.

+*:G6_13
+I:Tim O'Reilly
+S:There is people who make stuff with words.
+There is people who make stuff with :programs.
+And I really believe that that whole creative culture, people didn't :realize how creative programming is.
+And anybody who's done it of course knows :that not only is it creative, but it's incredibly absorbing.

+*:G6_14
+I:Maya Lin
+S:I loved logic, math, computer programming.
+I loved systems and logic approaches.
+ :And so I just figured architecture is this perfect combination.

+*:G6_15
+I:Masi Oka
+S:Coming from a programming background, I have a good sense of what's feasible :and what's not feasible in a game.

+*:G6_16
+I:Craig Federighi
+S:People sometimes have a view of programming that is something solitary and very :technical.
+But programming is among the most creative, expressive, and social :careers.

+*:G6_17
+I:Geoff Mulgan
+S:Courses can, and should, incorporate the excitement and fun of programming games, :apps or even real digital devices.

+*:G6_18
+I:Bill Gates
+S:In a budget, how important is art versus music versus athletics versus computer :programming?
+At the end of the day, some of those trade-offs will be made :politically.

+*:G6_19
+I:Alan J. Perlis
+S:Some programming languages manage to absorb change, but withstand progress.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU